 This paper introduces a new automatic strategy for adaptive tetrahedral mesh generation.
-A local refinement/derefinement algorithm for nested triangulations and a simultaneous untangling and smoothing procedure are the main involved techniques.
+A local refinement/derefinement algorithm for nested triangulations and a simultaneous untangling and smoothing procedure are the main techniques involved.
 The mesh generator is applied to 3-D complex domains whose boundaries are projectable on external faces of a meccano approximation composed of cuboids.
 The domain surfaces must be given by a mapping between meccano surfaces and object boundary.
-This mapping can be defined by analytical or discrete functions.
-At present, we have fixed mappings with orthogonal, cylindrical and radial projections, but any other one-to-one projection may be considered.